prannoymulmi/Music-Storage-System/README.md

 This token is stored in a config when the users successfully logs-in.
 The token in this application is only used for read actions, as this would give the user a better user experience by not making them log-in multiple times to read data.
-However, for sensitive actions such as delete, modify, and add a re-authentication is required and the token is not used.
+However, for sensitive actions such as delete, modify, and add a re-authentication is always required for each action.

 #### JWT Signature Algorithm